lmaillere/multi_page_streamlit/README.md

-# Multipage streamlit app of logistic and Allee effects model
+# Multipage streamlit app for population dynamics models

 This work a detailed implementation of a web app able to represent and simulate 1D population dynamics models.
 Parameters are fixed, and the initial condition can be set by the user through a slider.